edisonlee0212/UniEngine/README.md

  - Exportable as shared library (For my own research purposes, I'm using the UniEngine as the underlying rendering framework for my other research projects.
 Those are private.)
  - I/O
     - Asset import
-       - Texture (2D, Cubemap)
+       - Texture
        - 3D Model
-       - 3D animated model (Windows only)
+       - 3D Animated Model
     - Scene import/export (in development stage)
  - Physics
     - Integrated PhysX for 3D physics (Incomplete and in development)
-       - RigidBody with Box/Sphere/Capsule collider
+       - RigidBody with colliders
+       - Joints
+       - Articulations
 ## Upcoming features
 Here lists the features that will be introduced to UniEngine in future, though I don't have a concrete plan of when these will come.
+- Post-processing - Screen Space Reflection
 - Procedural terrain and world generation
 - Artificial Intelligence
 - Audio system